ksu-cs-textbooks/cc120/content/0-forward/02-navigating-canvas-codio.md

 Once Codio loads, it should give you the option to start the *Guide* for that module.
 You'll definitely want to select that option whenever you load a Codio project for the first time.

 From there, you can follow the steps in that guide to learn more about the Codio interface.
-The first page of the guide continues this video.
-I'll see you there!